Kepler project aims to help curb Kubernetes energy waste

 Sustainability has become a priority in all aspects of a business, and IT operations is no exception.
-To manage energy efficiency and be climate conscious, IT ops teams must look closely at where and what is using the most energy -- and a major offender is Kubernetes clusters.
+To manage energy efficiency and be climate-conscious, IT ops teams must look closely at where and what is using the most energy -- and one major offender is Kubernetes clusters.

 But many teams don't know how to measure pod energy use or overall energy consumption.

-At the Linux Foundation Open Source Summit, Huamin Chen, senior principal software engineer at Red Hat, and Chen Wang, research staff member at IBM, led a session on how to approach and implement sustainability in container environments to help cut unnecessary energy use.
+At the Linux Foundation Open Source Summit 2022, Huamin Chen, senior principal software engineer at Red Hat, and Chen Wang, research staff member at IBM, led a session on how to approach and implement sustainability in container environments with the Kepler project.

-Chen explained that IT ops teams can pinpoint what consumes the most electrical energy with the energy management theory.
-The theory is an equation that calculates CPU power consumption by adding together dynamic power, short-circuit power and power leakage.
+Chen explained that IT ops teams can pinpoint what consumes the most electrical energy using energy management theory, an equation that calculates CPU power consumption by adding together dynamic power, short-circuit power and power leakage.

 From there, IT ops teams can use the energy measurement methodology to measure circuit frequency, capacitance and execution time.
 In an ideal world, IT ops teams could monitor each circuit frequency, the number of circuits on and the circuit durations to find where energy is being wasted.

-However, at the time of the seminar, there is no way to measure a CPU's capacitance or execution time -- and energy consumption metrics are only available at node levels.
+However, as of the time of the seminar, there is no way to measure a CPU's capacitance or execution time -- and energy consumption metrics are only available at node levels.

 To bypass these hurdles, IT ops teams must get creative and look at the average frequency over time for approximations, refer to the number of CPU instructions to approximate the capacity and use the CPU cycles for execution time.
 With these rough measurements in mind, IT ops teams can start to attribute power consumption to processes, containers or pods.